Jared-T/PCP_MMED_code/README.md

 ## Conclusions
 CXR evaluation, together with bedside clinical cues, offers good accuracy (AUC > 0.8) in discriminating definite PCP from other HIV-associated respiratory diseases.

+## Metadata clone of the RedCap project
+A metadata clone of the RedCap project can be found in the RadPredict_2024-02-07_1337.REDCap XML file.